AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/program-analytics/compare-program-effectiveness-with-the-program-analyzer.md

    ![](assets/image2014-9-17-18-3a54-3a57.png)

-   By adding **(FT) Revenue Won**, we see quickly that, while the Origami Expo acquired a lot of new names, it results in comparatively little revenue.
+   By adding **[!UICONTROL (FT) Revenue Won]**, we see quickly that, while the Origami Expo acquired a lot of new names, it results in comparatively little revenue.
 Also, we see that the Paper Fest 12 program is getting fewer but better names, as it influences more revenue won (bigger bubble).

 1. Use the Color drop-down to add a fourth metric.
-We'll look at (FT) Revenue to Investment.
+We'll look at **[!UICONTROL (FT) Revenue to Investment]**.

    ![](assets/image2014-9-17-18-3a55-3a33.png)